paritytech/polkadot/roadmap/implementers-guide/src/runtime/ump.md

 # UMP Module

-A module responsible for UMP.
+A module responsible for Upward Message Passing (UMP).
 See [Messaging Overview](../messaging.md) for more details.

 ## Storage